amin-tabrizian/HighwayMergingDRL/README.md

 ## Requirements
 Sumo

-## Running Guide
+## Running the Project

-Run one of the merging files with the following flags:
+Run one of the merging files with the following flags based based on your preferences:

 --testing: For watching the trained agent.